metamot/opi5plus-lfs/README.md

 ### SDK dirs structure after "make pkg":

 - cfg/       - Important catalog of distro configs!
-- Makefile   - the MAIN BUILD file!
+- Makefile   - the MAIN BUILD file
-- README.md  - the Manual!
+- README.md  - the Manual
 - .gitignore - it's for repository (not important for you)
 - pkg/       - Here are important downloaded files via "make pkg"